 \subsubsection{Hessians via finite differences}

 A major downside of the CPKS approach to Hessians is its highly complex implementation and need for exchange-functional-specific derivations.
-Therefore, many new methods do not support Hessians, and most codes instead resort to finite difference calculations in these cases.
+Therefore, many new methods do not support Hessians, and most codes resort to finite-difference calculations in such cases.
 Using central differences of the forces along the $3N$ Cartesian directions, the Hessian elements are constructed from

 This requires $2\times 3N$ displaced \emph{gradient} calculations.
 Each gradient calculation scales similarly to the energy calculation with $O(N^4)$, leading to a $O(N^5)$, the same as naive CPKS, although typically with more numerical noise and a much larger prefactor because we have to repeatedly converge an SCF, as opposed to solving a large linear system in analytical Hessians.